nicholaswilde/solar-battery-charger/docs/configuration.md

 Notifications from [IFTTT][8] can be setup by connecting ThingSpeak to IFTTT.
 See [these instructions][9].

+## :page_facing_up: Google Sheets

+The sketch can also upload data to a Google Sheet using the [ESP-Google-Sheet-Client][13] library.
+Checkout the [documentation][14] for how to setup the library.

+Fill out the variables in the `secrets.h` file.

+Set `doSheets` in the `config.h` file to `true` to enable the uploading of values to Sheets.

+!!! note
+    If the Google Sheet is created in a normal Google account, you'll need to share the Sheet with the email address specified in `CLIENT_EMAIL` in order to write to it using the Google Cloud Platform.

 ## :robot: Task

 [go-task][10] may be used to automate some of the commands.